-Arun terminal can be utilised to provide services relating to gassing up and cool down of an LNG vessel.
+Arun terminal can be utilized to provide services relating to gassing up and cool down on an LNG vessel.

-For gas up operations the Nitrogen is displaced with LNG vapours in a controlled manner.
+For gas up operations the Nitrogen is displaced with LNG vapors in a controlled manner.
 Then the vessel tanks are slowly cooled before injecting LNG.

 Development of Arun into a Regional LNG Hub will lead to optimum usage of the asset and also help to revitalize the falling North Aceh Gross Regional Domestic Product.

-Existence of small demand centers around the terminal and location enroute the shipping journey to North Asia make Arun an ideal project for break bulk services and LNG bunkering.
+The existence of small demand centers around the terminal and location enroute the shipping journey of North Asia makes Arun an ideal project for break bulk services and LNG bunkering.
 We estimate the market potential for break bulk services at ~5 MTPA.
 We estimate the market potential for LNG bunkering services at ~1 MTPA.

-Development of domestic and external markets will generate constant revenue stream and higher throughput rate will increase competitiveness over other onshore regas terminals in the region.
+Development of domestic and external markets will generate a constant revenue stream and a higher throughput rate will increase competitiveness over other onshore Regas terminals in the region.

 Both the Central and Provincial Governments will benefit from the revenues generated from Arun as international LNG Hub, which will have multiplier effects on the economy.
 Ancillary services like break bulk and LNG bunkering will generate additional employment for the local people.